The Vampire Lestat: Plot summary

+Lestat is awoken by Marius, who takes him to his home.
+He shows Lestat the progenitors of all vampires, Akasha and Enkil.
+He tells of when they were exposed to sunlight, killing all but the oldest vampires.
+Marius was transformed to discover what caused the calamity and now safeguards the pair.
+Marius warns Lestat not to disturb Akasha and Enkil, but Lestat feels compelled to see them.
+After awakening the pair, Lestat is attacked by Enkil.
+He is saved by Marius, who says Lestat cannot stay.
+Marius advises him to live one "human" lifetime; without one, he will not have the strength to endure immortality.

-The next section of the book briefly recounts the events of Interview with the Vampire from Lestat's perspective.
-He shares his arrival in New Orleans, his love for Louis, and remorse at recklessly turning Claudia into a child vampire.
-He also gives conflicting accounts to Louis' statements, saying he generally kept to his goal of drinking from evildoers, but that Louis was too consumed with his own angst to pay much mind to Lestat's motivations.
-Nevertheless, he feels Claudia was justified in her attempt to kill him, as Lestat's domineering control and secrecy, combined with the selfish crime of committing Claudia to eternity in a helpless, 5 year old form, made their situation untenable.
-He states that he probably would've done the same in her position.
-After Claudia's nearly successful attempt to murder him, Lestat reveals that he went to Armand in Paris to beg for powerful blood to heal his wounds.
-Armand refused and manipulated the weakened Lestat to give testimony against Claudia, who Armand believed should not exist as a child vampire and a burden to Louis.
-After the trial in which Claudia is destroyed, Armand lies by claiming that he has also destroyed Louis in the ensuing battle.
-Armand tells Lestat he has not forgiven his prior rejection and destruction of his coven from centuries ago and that Lestat was foolish to expect his help.
-He pushes Lestat out of a tower to incapacitate him.
-After recovering somewhat physically, Lestat returns to New Orleans, and gives another conflicting account to the end of Interview with the Vampire, saying he never spoke with Louis in his rotting house, only Armand.
-He wastes away reading novels and drinking from animals for several years, becoming a wraithlike creature, before going to sleep in the earth.
+Lestat recalls Interview with the Vampire, including his arrival in New Orleans, his love for Louis, and remorse for turning Claudia into a child vampire, feeling she was justified in her attempt to kill him.
+Lestat reveals that after Claudia's attempt, he went to Armand to beg for blood to heal.
+Armand refused and manipulated Lestat into testifying against Claudia, whom Armand believed should not exist.
+After the trial in which Claudia is destroyed, Armand claims he also destroyed Louis.
+Armand tells Lestat he has not forgiven his prior rejection and destruction of his coven before pushing him off a tower.
+After recovering, Lestat returns to New Orleans.
+He wastes away for several years before going to sleep in the earth.